Distributed Algorithms that Solve Boolean Equations with Local and Differential Privacies: Distributed Satisfiability Verification

 There are a few points behind the Algorithm \ref{algo:solbability} that are worth emphasizing.
 First of all, satisfiability of the Boolean equations (\ref{bes}) is not equivalent to the satisfiability of the induced algebraic equation $\mathscr{E}^{\rm b}$ in (\ref{induced}).
 In fact, $\mathscr{E}^{\rm b}$ may be satisfiable in $\mathbb{R}^{2^m}$, but not in $\Delta_{2^m}$ which corresponds to the solutions to the Boolean equations (\ref{bes}).
 Secondly, Algorithm \ref{algo:dbes} cannot be directly applied when the Boolean equations (\ref{bes}) is unsatisfiable since the Step $3$ of Algorithm \ref{algo:dbes} depends crucially on the fact that $\mathscr{E}^{\rm b}$ is solvable.
 Therefore, in Algorithm \ref{algo:solbability}, we embed a component where nodes can first distributedly verify the satisfiability of the induced algebraic equation $\mathscr{E}^{\rm b}$ as a preliminary evaluation of satisfiability for (\ref{bes}), and then the subroutines of Algorithm \ref{algo:dbes} can be utilized to produce a further and final decision on the satisfiability for (\ref{bes}).
-In order to establish the desired theorem, we would require the following technical lemma.